 SHA began reporting to HUD on the new 50900 in 2013.
 Public housing authorities continue to submit their financial information through the Financial Assessment System - PHA (FASPHA) rather than in the MTW Report.
-The following sections provide information on a few aspects of the MTW Block Grant, but they are not comprehensive.
+The following sections provide information on a few aspects of SHA's use of MTW funding flexibility, but they are not comprehensive.
 SHA has submitted unaudited and audited information in the prescribed Financial Data Schedule (FDS) format through the Financial Assessment System - PHA (FASPHA).

 ii.
-Expenditures of MTW funds in 2022
+Expenditures of MTW funds in 2023

-The MTW Block Grant is a critical element of MTW participation, allowing MTW housing authorities to combine public housing capital, operating and Housing Choice Voucher subsidies into a single source of funding that they can allocate to meet local housing and service needs of low-income people in Seattle.
-The following table describes how SHA used single fund flexibility in 2022.
+The MTW Block Grant is a critical element of MTW participation, allowing MTW housing authorities to combine Public Housing capital, operating and most Housing Choice Voucher subsidies into a single source of funding that they can allocate to meet local housing and service needs of low-income people in Seattle.
+The following table describes how SHA used single fund flexibility in 2023.
 SHA submitted unaudited and audited information in the prescribed FDS format through the FASPHA.